Szevin/Szevin/README.md

 - 👋 Hi, I’m @Szevin
 - 👀 I’m interested in Fullstack development
-- 🌱 I’m currently working on learning new languages while doing AOC
+- 🌱 I’m currently learning new languages while doing AOC
 - 💞️ I’m looking to collaborate on anything Typescript related
 - 📫 How to reach me: -